Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 What initially drove this code was wanting to take a song created using a DAW (in this case [Renoise](http://renoise.com)) and generate visuals that changed in time with the music.

-Renoise (and no doubt other audio software) can not only record MIDI notes but can be a MIDI message source of its own.
+Renoise (and no doubt other audio software) can not only record MIDI notes but can itself be a MIDI message source.
 A song track can be devoted to sending MIDI notes without triggering any specific sound.
 This can be used to trigger events on a Processing sketch.

 ### Using a Renoise track to only send MIDI ###

 If you do not already have Renoise you can [download a demo version](http://www.renoise.com/download) for free.
 The explanation here is for the current official release, version 2.8.2

 When you open up a Renoise song, or create a new one, you can set up a track that plays MIDI notes while not triggering any sound in the song itself.
+(The Renoise song included with the source code already has these tracks set up.)

+It is instruments in Renoise that send external MIDI, not tracks.
+A track can make use of any of the instruments in the song, but it is common for tracks to be mapped to specific instruments.
+This can make it easier to organize what's making what sound.

+Tracks are broken up into patterns, with patterns containing some number of lines; these lines hold the commands to play notes, trigger samples, and control effects.
+Commands to play notes map to instruments.
+Usually these instruments are there to make sounds, but there's no requirement for that.
+That allows you to create a soundless MIDI-trigger track.

 To do this, select or add a new, empty track.
-Give a sensible name; I'm prone to calling such tracks "MIDI TRIGGER", all caps, so that it stands out as something special.
+Give it a sensible name; I'm prone to calling such tracks "MIDI TRIGGER", all caps, so that it stands out as something special.
 I also like to set the track color to either white or black, while all the actual music tracks are assorted shades of red, blue, green, and so on.

-Now select an empty Instrument slot in the upper right.
+Now select an empty `Instrument` slot in the upper right.
 Since you do not want any sound generated you need to make sure no instrument is assign to that slot.

-With that unassigned-instrument sot selected go down to the bottom and select the "Instrument Settings" tab.
+With that unassigned-instrument slot selected go down to the bottom and select the "Instrument Settings" tab.
 Click on "Ext.
 MIDI" and select a device.
 For example, "01.
 Internal MIDI".
 (Your choices will depend on what's available on your machine.)

 While still on that tab you can, if you like, name this "instrument"; it says "Untitled Instrument" by default but you can click on that and edit it.
 Maybe call it "MIDI TRIGGER".
 Now you can see this name up in the instrument panel up top.